-- Student has obtained all required 220 ECs as per their specialisation, and has completed all their MEEs (Phase 1, Phase 2 and Phase 3). - Student has submitted all thesis chapters (including questionnaires) and original data used in the research before the designated deadlines.
-All submitted materials need to be checked and approved by the supervisor. - All liabilities like library books and any other borrowed materials are returned by the student - There are no financial dues to Wittenborg University of Applied Sciences by the student - In order for the GA/FP to be marked, students have to complete and submit a clearance form before the deadline and get an official approval from the study advisor, academic supervisor, and the concerned office as stipulated in the clearance form.
+- Student has obtained all 65 ECs except for those of the GA/FP. - Student has submitted all thesis chapters (including questionnaires) and original data used in the research before the designated deadlines.
+All submitted materials need to be checked and approved by the supervisor. - Student has returned all library books or any other borrowed materials and cleared all other liabilities due. - Student has settled all financial obligations to Wittenborg University of Applied Sciences. - Student has filled up a clearance form before the deadline and obtained an official approval from the study advisor, academic supervisor, and concerned office(s).
+This is a pre-requisite before the GA/FP is marked.
 Without the approval of the clearance form, the GA/FP will NOT be marked.
-The online form can be found in the GA/FP online area.